Sign inDocsBlogAboutSupportContact

 -statuspending, processing, completed, on-hold, cancelled, refunded, failed

--total_min / -total_maxOrder total range (e.g., -total_min=100)
+-total-above / -total-belowOrder total range (e.g., -total-above=100)

--emailCustomer email (exact match)
+-customerCustomer email (exact match)

--product_idFind orders containing a specific product
+-productFind orders containing a specific product ID

 -limitDefault 200. -1 for unlimited.